ragardner/tksheet/DOCUMENTATION.md

 ### **Datetime Formatters and Designing Your Own Custom Formatters**
 ----

-tksheet is for the time being a dependency-free library and so doesn't include a datetime parser as is (python lacks a sufficiently comprehensive native datetime parser which covers a wide enough range of possible datetime formats to be useful).
+tksheet is at the moment a dependency free library and so doesn't include a datetime parser as is.

 You can however very easily make a datetime parser if you are willing to install a third-party package.
 Recommended are: